choudharymaira/My-Exam-Coach/README.md

 <img width="1200" height="475" alt="GHBanner" src="https://github.com/user-attachments/assets/0aa67016-6eaf-458a-adb2-6e31a0763ed6" />
 </div>

+# This project is my official submission for the “Build the Future” Showcase under the Startup School: Prompt to Prototype program.

 # Run and deploy your AI Studio app

 This contains everything you need to run your app locally.